ledgetech/lua-resty-qless/README.md

 job:perform()
 ```

-The job data must be a table (which is serialised to JSON internally.
-See below for a list of the supported job options.
+The job data must be a table (which is serialised to JSON internally).

-The argument returned by `queue:put()` is the job ID, or jid.
+The value returned by `queue:put()` is the job ID, or jid.
 Every Qless
 job has a unique jid, and it provides a means to interact with an
 existing job: